 Create tolerant and respectful global citizens who have an understanding and knowledge of our local, national and global communities

-At Chandos, we teach our wider curriculum through the learning challenge model.
-Each new topic begins with a 'big question', which the children aim to seek the answer to by asking a series of smaller questions.
+At Chandos, each new History unit begins with a 'big question', which the children aim to seek the answer to by asking a series of smaller questions during their learning.
 To find the answers to these, children take part in knowledge-led experiences which allow them to increase their understanding of concepts as well as learn and master new skills, therefore deepening their understanding of the past.

 We want to empower our children to find answers for themselves and so pride ourselves on creating opportunities for children to ask questions, conduct research, and to look at primary and secondary sources of information and artefacts.
 Giving our children hands-on, practical learning experiences allows them to expand their knowledge in exciting and engaging ways as well as develop a secure understanding of new historical terminology and concepts.